chaos-mesh/chaos-mesh/doc/network_chaos.md

 >    correlation: "25"
 >    jitter: "90ms"
 >```
-> Latency indicates the delay time in sending packets.
+> **latency** defines the delay time in sending packets.
 >
-> jitter represents the jitter of the delay time.
+> **jitter** specifies the jitter of the delay time.
 >
-> The above example shows that the network latency is 90ms ± 90ms.
+> In the above example, the network latency is 90ms ± 90ms.

 ### Network Duplicate

-Network duplicate means packet duplication.
+A Network Duplicate action causes packet duplication.
+To add a Network Duplicate action, locate and edit the corresponding template in [/examples](../examples/network-duplicate-example.yaml).
-> In this case, two attributes are required, correlation and duplicate.
+> In this case, two attributes are required - correlation and duplicate.
 >
 >```yaml
 >  duplicate: